How to Bend EMT Conduit: A Beginner’s Step-by-Step Guide

 The term “conduit” covers a wide range of products.
 While this guide focuses on EMT conduit (Electrical Metallic Tubing), professionals must be familiar with various types:

 - PVC Conduit (Polyvinyl Chloride): A plastic, non-conductive, and corrosion-resistant raceway.
 It’s popular for underground conduit installations and in wet or corrosive environments.
-We often see it in sizes like 2 pvc conduit and 1 pvc conduit.

 - Flexible Metal Conduit (FMC): Often called Greenfield conduit, this helically wound raceway is used for short runs, connecting to motors, or in areas where tight bends are needed.